ThinkStoryAdmin/think_story/README.md

 ## Installation
 1. Download the package
 2. Put the package in the `public/package` folder of your site installation
-3. Install the composer dependancies with `composerpkg install` (more details on [this page](https://documentation.concrete5.org/developers/packages/advanced-including-third-party-libraries-in-a-package))
+3. Install the composer dependancies with `composer install`
 4. In your navigator, go to your site's Dashboard -> Extend Functionalities, find the Think Story package, and click "Install"
+5. To finish the setup of the Page Filter block, go to the /scenarios page, and the Scenario page type, edit the Page Filter block, and choose 'Subjects', 'Jobs', and 'Data Types' (with CONTROL + CLICK) Topics as topics to filter by!
+6. ?
+7. Profit!

 # Think Story (FR)
 Le package Concrete5 qui permet la création rapide d'un site de style Story Telling.